THE PRECOLONIAL FILIPINOS

 It was a popular belief that the ancestors of the Filipinos had a poor sense of unity across the archipelago.
-And this becomes a convenient excuse, or perhaps a lazy way to explain why the precolonial Filipinos were subjugated by the Castilians.
+And this becomes a convenient excuse or a lazy way to explain why the precolonial Filipinos were subjugated by the Castilians.

-This common belief is about to be tested, for upon review of historical accounts, it can be observed that the sixteenth-century Filipinos and their nearby nations, had a strong sense of unity in vanquishing the Spanish Empire in the Far East.
+This common belief is about to be tested, for upon review of historical accounts, it can be observed that the 16th-century Filipinos and their nearby nations, had a strong sense of unity in vanquishing the Spanish Empire in the Far East.

-In 1589, Santiago de Vera, the sixth Spanish governor-general of the Philippines, had written a military report to his Spanish king, Felipe II, about an inter-island uprising in their conquered territories.
-He penned:
+In 1589, Don Santiago de Vera, the sixth governor-general of the Philippines, had written an interesting military report to King Felipe II:

 “I learned that some chiefs of these islands had intrigued with that people to secure their aid; and that they had plotted together to do this, and had agreed to bring Burney [Brunei] and the kings of Jolo and of Mindanao [Maguindanao], and many other foreigners against this city, in order to rob and kill us.”